chinapedia/wikipedia.abstract.en/Page/Pennsylvania.md

 17th century

-Darlington_map_of_Pennsylvania_1680.png).]]
+).]]
 Both the Dutch and the English claimed both sides of the Delaware River as part of their colonial lands in America.[21][22][23]
 The Dutch were the first to take possession.[24]

 By June 3, 1631, the Dutch had begun settling the Delmarva Peninsula by establishing the Zwaanendael Colony on the site of present-day Lewes, Delaware.[25]
 In 1638, Sweden established the New Sweden Colony, in the region of Fort Christina, on the site of present-day Wilmington, Delaware.
 New Sweden claimed and, for the most part, controlled the lower Delaware River region (parts of present-day Delaware, New Jersey, and Pennsylvania) but settled few colonists there.[26][27]

-Edward_Hicks_-_Penn's_Treaty.jpeg]] On March 12, 1664, King Charles II of England gave James, Duke of York a grant that incorporated all lands included in the original Virginia Company of Plymouth Grant plus other lands.
+]] On March 12, 1664, King Charles II of England gave James, Duke of York a grant that incorporated all lands included in the original Virginia Company of Plymouth Grant plus other lands.
 This grant was in conflict with the Dutch claim for New Netherland, which included parts of today's Pennsylvania.[28]

 On June 24, 1664, the Duke of York sold the portion of his large grant that included present-day New Jersey to John Berkeley and George Carteret for a proprietary colony.
 The land was not yet in British possession, but the sale boxed in the portion of New Netherland on the West side of the Delaware River.
 The British conquest of New Netherland began on August 29, 1664, when New Amsterdam was coerced to surrender while facing cannons on British ships in New York Harbor.[29][30]
 This conquest continued, and was completed in October 1664, when the British captured Fort Casimir in what today is New Castle, Delaware.

-John_Dickinson_portrait.jpg]] The Peace of Breda between England, France and the Netherlands confirmed the English conquest on July 21, 1667,[31][32] although there were temporary reversions.
+]] The Peace of Breda between England, France and the Netherlands confirmed the English conquest on July 21, 1667,[31][32] although there were temporary reversions.

 On September 12, 1672, during the Third Anglo-Dutch War, the Dutch re-conquered New York Colony/New Amsterdam, establishing three County Courts which went on to become original Counties in present-day Delaware and Pennsylvania.
 The one that later transferred to Pennsylvania was Upland.[33]
 This was partially reversed on February 9, 1674, when the Treaty of Westminster ended the Third Anglo-Dutch War, and reverted all political situations to the _status quo ante bellum_.
 The British retained the Dutch Counties with their Dutch names.[34]
 By June 11, 1674, New York reasserted control over the outlying colonies, including Upland, but the names started to be changed to British names by November 11, 1674.[35]
 Upland was partitioned on November 12, 1674, producing the general outline of the current border between Pennsylvania and Delaware.[36]

 On February 28, 1681, Charles II granted a land charter[37] to William Penn to repay a debt of £16,000[38] (around £2,100,000 in 2008, adjusting for retail inflation)[39] owed to William's father, Admiral William Penn.
 This was one of the largest land grants to an individual in history.[40]
 The King named it Pennsylvania (literally "Penn's Woods") in honor of the Admiral.
 Penn, the son, who wanted it to be called New Wales, and then Sylvania (from the Latin _silva_: "forest, woods"), was embarrassed at the change, fearing that people would think he had named it after himself, but King Charles would not rename the grant.[41]
 Penn established a government with two innovations that were much copied in the New World: the county commission and freedom of religious conviction.[42]

-A_mapp_of_ye_improved_part_of_Pensilvania_in_America,_divided_into_countyes_townships_and_lotts_-_cropped,_curves.jpg Improved part of Pensilvania in America, Divided into Countyes Townships and Lotts]]
+Improved part of Pensilvania in America, Divided into Countyes Townships and Lotts]]

 What had been Upland on what became the Pennsylvania side of the Pennsylvania-Delaware Border was renamed as Chester County when Pennsylvania instituted their colonial governments on March 4, 1681.[43][44]
 The Quaker leader William Penn had signed a peace treaty with Tammany, leader of the Delaware tribe, beginning a long period of friendly relations between the Quakers and the Indians.[45]
 Additional treaties between Quakers and other tribes followed.
 The treaty of William Penn was never violated.[46]